UNCOFFIN'D CLAY (1980)

 I do not like thee, Uncoffin'd Clay / The reason why I cannot say.... but I shall try.
 On the surface, this story has the merits of a typical Mitchell mystery: a sleepy country town, a literarily-minded narrator (just as in the previous entry, The Mudflats of the Dead, the hero here is a young male novelist), unique, bizarre details (e.g., bodies in deep freezes, Arabs in man-traps), and a uniform prose that keeps the storytelling simultaneously relaxed and focused.
 Yet I find, even after a recent rereading, that the story is uninspired and rather toothless and that, even though solutions and motives are presented coherently, Uncoffin'd Clay is very slight and very quickly forgotten.

 Part of the problem (for me) lies in the off-stage presence and actions of nearly all the main story participants, be they victim, suspect, or murderer.
-The character of the sheikh--a potentially exotic figure who has been grafted onto this familiar English village setting--is never really used or explored, a missed opportunity made doubly frustrating when one realizes that the whole man-trap business is incidental at best anyway.
+The character of the sheikh -- a potentially exotic figure who has been grafted onto this familiar English village setting -- is never really used or explored, a missed opportunity made doubly frustrating when one realizes that the whole man-trap business is incidental at best anyway.
 We never have a chance to meet the doomed Winters or observe his actions; even the suspects remain vague, the reader's information and impressions being filtered largely through the hearsay of narrator Michael, or of his brother or sister-in-law.
 (This accounts for much of the book's ineffectiveness: we spend all of our time with Michael, Innes, and Mary, the only characters not actively involved in the plot.
-It's rather like telling a story using only a Greek Chorus--you can follow along, but it's not as exciting as watching the costumed, emoting actors on stage.)
+It's rather like telling a story using only a Greek Chorus: you can follow along, but it's not as exciting as watching the costumed, emoting actors at center stage.)

 These criticisms stated, it is well worth noting that Uncoffin'd Clay is, after all, the 57th Mrs. Bradley mystery published, and that author Gladys Mitchell was most likely nearing 80 years old when she penned this book.
 Though prolificity and seniority do not entirely excuse a lackluster tale, these factors are nonetheless quite impressive when taken on their own.
 Mitchell's good (and great) books far outweigh the occasional spotty one, and the author's rate of success is nearly as impressive as that of Dame Beatrice herself.